wso2/docs-is/en/docs/develop/oauth2-scope-management-rest-apis.md

 template: templates/swagger.html
 ---

-# OAuth2 Scope Management API Definition
+# OAuth 2.0 Scope Management Rest API Definition - v1

 The OAuth2 scope API in WSO2 Identity Server can be used to manage oauth2 scopes and scope bindings(role, permission etc).
 OIDC scope is a sub category of OAuth2 scopes.
 Hence Identity Server won't allow same scope name across these two (OAUTH2 Scopes & OIDC Scopes) endpoints.
-To refer OIDC Scope endpoint click [here](oidc-scope-rest-apis.md).
+To refer OIDC Scope endpoint click [here](oidc-scope-management-rest-apis.md).

 ???
 Note "Click For Instructions"
     Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.